-The mission of Project Continuum is to bring together Barnard alumnae ages 50 and over, and to promote dialogue around the diverse personal and professional issues they face.
-This affinity group is committed to providing resources, support, and information on subjects affecting their intellectual, physical, and emotional well-being; as well as providing opportunities for cultural and social activities and promoting alumnae engagement.
+The mission of Project Continuum is to bring together Barnard alumnae who graduated 30 or more years ago, and to promote dialogue around the diverse personal and professional issues they face.

 Launched in 2004, Project Continuum grew out of the Alumnae Association of Barnard College’s recognition of the singular needs of this segment of its alumnae community.
 The innovative initiative is unique among its peer institutions, and was acknowledged in 2007 by CASE, Council for Advancement and Support of Education, with a Gold Award in Alumni Relations Programming and a Silver Award in Leadership in Alumni Relations.

-The Project Continuum volunteer alumnae committee is chaired by Joan Jankell ‘58, and meets throughout the year to plan events.
+The Project Continuum volunteer alumnae committee is chaired by Doralynn Pines ‘69, and meets throughout the year to plan events.

 “First you’re young, then you’re middle-aged, then you’re wonderful.” -- Alice Roosevelt Longworth